-Michael J. Yates, 57, has served as our Chief Financial Officer since January 2022.
+Michael J. Yates, 58, has served as our Chief Financial Officer since January 2022 and as our Secretary and Treasurer since August 2023.
 Before joining the Company, Mr. Yates was with IDEX Corporation from October 2005 to January 2022, serving as the corporate controller from 2005 to 2010, the chief accounting officer from 2010 to 2022 and the interim chief financial officer from September 2016 to December 2016.
 Over his career at IDEX Corporation Mr. Yates had responsibility for several corporate and operating finance functions and was the principal accounting officer.
 Prior to IDEX Corporation, Mr. Yates spent 18 years in public accounting with KPMG LLP and PricewaterhouseCoopers LLP in various roles from 1987 to 2005.
-Mr. Yates graduated from Indiana University's Kelly School of Business in 1987 with a Bachelor of Science degree in Accounting.
+Mr. Yates graduated from Indiana University's Kelly School of Business in 1987 with a Bachelor of Science degree in accounting.